Use your devices with Pi-hole when not connected to your LAN.

 After updating pihole using

 pihole -up, the settings are changed to default such that the admin can’t be accessed from http://pi.hole/admin but will work from http://wsl2-tailscale-hostname/admin.
 To fix this, go to Settings > Potentially dangerous options and the check the option for “Respond only on interface tailscale0”.
-This is the option selected during initial setup.
+This is the same option selected during initial setup which sometimes gets reset on update.

 This post is part of series about using Tailscale & WSL2 for Nextcloud and Pi-hole.
 See the other posts: